mritunjay-thakur/love-learn-music/README.md

 **Love & Learn Music isn’t just code – it’s my first love letter to music, teaching, and the power of technology to bring melody to everyone!**

 P.S.
-The website has its own rhythm—discover it if you dare!✨
+The website has its own rhythm discover it if you dare!✨